gothick/phpbb-ext-akismet/README.md

 [Akismet](http://akismet.com) anti-spam service.
 Anything that Akismet detects as spam will be placed in the moderation queue.

-* Install in the normal way.
+* Install in the normal way (use the latest [release](https://github.com/gothick/phpbb-ext-akismet/releases) that's compatible with your version of phpBB).
 * Configure under Extensions->Akismet Settings.
 You'll need an API key for Akismet.
 (You can opt to pay nothing for one if it's for non-commercial use.)